 He pretty much told one of his closest friends he was of the devil.
 If my friend wanted to protect me from death, I might not refer to him as my enemy.
 But I think I understand what is happening here.
 And shoot, no, I didn’t look at any bible commentaries.
 Here’s the thing:

 Jesus knew it was his calling, to die!
 For mankind to have a relationship with God the Father, sacrifice was just a part of it.
 Jesus was the ultimate sacrifice for you and for me.
-Jesus wanted to follow through and he did, but I imagine the human part of him struggled with the thought of it.
+Jesus was following the will of the Father and knew he needed to follow through with it and he did, but I imagine the human part of him struggled with the thought of it.

 Just like the serpent said in the Garden of Eden to Eve, “You will not surely die,” Peter was saying this same thing to Jesus.
 Eve had the opportunity to say, “Get behind me Satan!” as did Adam, and they did not, but Jesus was not afraid to say it.